pgrandne/Revolt/README.md

 - Use decentralized applications
 - Discover Layer 2 like Optimism

+Another good example about what we want to build is https://ethereumhacker.com/ but for learning basics about blockchain instead of vulnerabilities in smart contracts

 ## Genesis

 During 2021-22 we developed a project for French Government and European Union about decentralized identity.
 We did a lot of user testings.
 99% of our users had no knowledge about Web3, decentralization and wallet.
 They were immediately afraid by the idea of installing an extension and keeping safe the seed phrase.
 They was not understanding why our portal was not using login/password like other websites.